 - early pregnancy

-- taking estrogen-containing medication, such as birth control pills
+- taking medications with estrogen or progesterone, such as birth control pills

 - tubal or ectopic pregnancy